What is FOREST MANAGEMENT?

 Natural forest disturbances—whether caused by pests, severe wind, lightning, or other means—change the structure and composition of forests and allow for regeneration.
 Many forest types need one natural disturbance in particular to regenerate, and that’s fire.

 For many decades, fire-dependent landscapes weren’t allowed to burn because of human considerations.
 The long-time exclusion of fire in these areas has contributed to “overstocking,” which means there are too many trees in a given area competing for limited resources.
 Overstocked forests are vulnerable to drought, disease, and insects, and in turn, prone to high rates of tree mortality and wildfires that are very difficult to control.

-Many land managers have begun using more prescribed fire (that is, controlled burns) to manage certain types of forests, and that’s a good thing.
+Many land managers have begun using more prescribed fire (or “controlled burns”) to manage certain types of forests, and that’s a good thing.
 But in places where prescribed fire isn’t appropriate, or in situations where the landowner would like to fully utilize their forest’s resources, silvicultural techniques (click to learn more) can be used to emulate the natural disturbances that keep forests healthy and productive.